Containers

 - As parallel processes within a non-interactive batch script

 We provide information on each of these scenarios below.
-First, we describe briefly how to get existing images onto ARCHER2 so that you can use them.
+First, we describe briefly how to get existing container images onto ARCHER2 so that you can launch containers based on them.

-Singularity images are files, so, if you already have an image
+Singularity container images are files, so, if you already have a container image,

 to copy the file to ARCHER2 as you would with